jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/console.rst

     console code to mimic the behavior of a clinical da Vinci system.
-    A quick-tap on the clutch pedal will trigger a ``cycle_teleop_psm_by_mtm`` for the MTM that has been used for two PSM tele-operations declared in the console configuration file.
+    A quick-tap on the clutch pedal will trigger a ``cycle_teleop_psm_by_mtm`` for the MTM that has been used for two PSM tele-operations declared in the system configuration file.

 * ``console/teleop/select_teleop_psm``